modernben/forge-docs/1.0/accounts/api.md

 ## Remove Token

 If you no longer need an API token, you may remove it by clicking the **X** button next to the token name.

+## Rate Limits

+The Forge API currently imposes a rate limit of 30 requests per minute.